aryansuri42/amlgolabs-assignment/README.md

   - Answer generated using the RAG pipeline.
   - Expandable section to display the exact document context used for the answer.
   - Model name and information shown in the sidebar.
+  - Clear chat button to clear the chat

 ---